frafra077/Foldwise/README.md

 ## Status

-Foldwise is in active development with a focus on polish, reliability, privacy, and a native macOS experience that feels fast, calm, and trustworthy.
+Foldwise is in active development, with a focus on polish, reliability, privacy, and a native macOS experience that feels fast, calm, and trustworthy.